Biblical Figure

 About Abijah

-Abijah, also known as Abijam, was the son of Rehoboam and the second king of the southern kingdom of Judah, reigning from approximately 913 to 910 BCE.
-His brief reign is recorded in 1 Kings 15:1-8 and 2 Chronicles 13:1-22.
+Abijah, also known as Abijam, was the son of Rehoboam and the second king of the southern kingdom of Judah, reigning from approximately 913 to 910 BC.
+His reign is documented in 1 Kings 15:1-8 and 2 Chronicles 13:1-22.
+Abijah's brief rule is marked by a significant military engagement with Jeroboam, king of the northern kingdom of Israel, which serves as a crucial theological backdrop for understanding his reign within the biblical narrative.

 Explore Abijah in Context